-Most pine tree varieties are hardy if grown in areas from zones 3 to 8.
-These zones indicate relatively mild winters where the temperature doesn't fall much below minus 10 degrees F and doesn't go much higher than 90 degrees F. Well established pine trees are able to tolerate slightly colder or warmer temperatures than those extremes generally reported for those areas.
-This makes the late summer-early fall the best time to plant pine trees.
+Most pine tree varieties are hardy if grown in areas from plant hardiness zones 3 to 8.
+These zones indicate relatively mild winters where the temperature doesn't fall much below minus 10 degrees Fahrenheit and doesn't go much higher than 90 F. Well-established pine trees are able to tolerate slightly colder or warmer temperatures than those extremes.

 For the best results, buy new pine tree seedlings either from a reputable garden center or a trusted mail-order seed company.
 The roots of the new nursery trees will be enclosed in a rich growing medium and wrapped in burlap or the plant will be growing in a pot.
 Their well-established root systems ensure that the trees are healthy and will do well once planted.
 These plants are processed during the dormant season, mainly early fall to early winter, so they do best if placed in the ground during a period of dormancy.